HelenAbbottZentso/LCExercise/README.md

 Loan Charge Exercise Code

 *Prerequisites
-1. Enable Person Accounts from Setup->Personal Accounts.
+1. Enable Person Accounts from Setup->Person Accounts.
 Follow the prompts to create a new Record Type and assign it to the desired Account layouts and then re-try the readiness check.
 2. Enable Custom Address Fields in Setup->User Interface

-To deploy the distribution from VSCode, set the default org to the deployment destination and run: sf project deploy start
+To deploy the distribution from VSCode, set the default org to the deployment destination and run:

+sf project deploy start

 Optional post-deployment steps within the org are: